yangshun/cs3217-problem-sets-writeup/public/ps/PS3/PS3.md

 Here, we would like to create a new Single View Application project and set up the Storyboard scene so that it can be used for interface design later on.
 To do so, please follow the step-by-step instructions shown in gallery below.
 The detailed instructions for each step is given by the caption below the figures.

 ![](/ps/ps3/img/Milestone1img/SingleViewApplication.png)
-*Step 1:* Launch Xcode and create a new Single View Application.
+*Step 1:* Launch the empty Xcode project forked from the `Problem Set 3` repository and add a new target.
+The image above should appear.
+Select `Single View Application` as the template.

 ![](/ps/ps3/img/Milestone1img/OptionsNewProject.png)
 *Step 2:* In the Project Options dialog, fill in the Product Name as `Game` and the Company Identifier as `nus.cs3217`.
 Leave the prefix empty.
 You should select Use Storyboard and Use Automatic Reference Counting.
 For other options, you can follow the default configurations.
 We are not going to use the full power of the storyboard in this tutorial, but it does not hurt getting you used to it.